kestra-io/docs/docs/tutorial/dockers/README.md

 Kestra can run some Task like [Python](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Python.html), [Node](https://kestra.io/plugins/core/tasks/scripts/io.kestra.core.tasks.scripts.Node.html) or [Singer](https://kestra.io/plugins/plugin-singer/) in Docker containers.
 It is useful when you need to run a task in a specific environment or when you need to run a task that requires specific dependencies.

 ::: warning
-To have your Task running in a Docker image requires a Docker daemon running on the host.
+Having tasks running in a Docker container requires a Docker daemon running on the host.
 If you follow the [Getting Started](../../getting-started) guide, you're all set!
 :::

 ## Defining a Docker runner

-To use Docker in a task, you must define the runner as Docker.
+To run a task inside a Docker container, you must define the runner as Docker.

 ```yaml
 runner: DOCKER